 The Business Model Canvas was created by Alexander Osterwalder, of Strategyzer®.
 The canvas provides a one-page primer and template for analysis.
 Questions and points of view are detailed below.[1]
-We provide it to support the MG RUSH Business Analyst community.
-Please modify each and all of the following to support your situation.
+We offer it to support the MGRUSH Business Analyst community.
+Please modify each and all of the following to help your situation.

-UPDATE: MG RUSH has released its Meeting Pathway (infographic guideline) and Meeting Canvas (37 open-ended preparatory questions).
-Meeting Pathway details a comprehensive meeting and workshop preparation approach.
+UPDATE: MGRUSH has released its Meeting Pathway (infographic guideline) and Workshop Canvas (37 open-ended preparatory questions).
+Consequently, the Meeting Pathway details a comprehensive meeting and workshop preparation approach that you can now download.

 Business Model Canvas — Agenda Steps and Questions to be Addressed